-Thanks in part to the efforts of Formula One – which has pioneered hybrid and energy-recovery systems for several years now – engineers have worked out how to make performance cars even faster using hybrid technology.
+Thanks in part to the efforts of Formula 1 and other motorsport disciplines like Formula E and the World Endurance Championship – which pioneered hybrid and energy-recovery systems for several years now – engineers know exactly how to make performance cars even faster using hybrid technology.

 Honda NSX: 191mph